Comparisons (EX)

 Once you’ve selected a hierarchy, you will be able to choose between Current Unit, Parent Unit, or Grandparent Unit.

-Let’s say the user belongs to the Web Design team of the Digital Marketing Department – the Current Unit would be Web Design.
-If you don’t want your teams knowing the results for the unit above them, or want them to have very team-specific data, use Current Unit.
+- Current Unit: This is the specific unit the dashboard user belongs to.
+If you don’t want your teams knowing the results for the unit above them, or want them to have very team-specific data, use current unit.

 Creating & Managing Comparisons